Sagnik001/Prediction-of-Subscription-to-Bank-Term-Deposits/README.md

 # Data-Set
 This project will utilize a dataset of 45211 consumers and distributed by the UCI Machine Learning Repository.
 Here is the URL : https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

-age--Age of the client (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown') <br/>
+age--Age of the client <br/>
+(categorical: admin/blue-collar/entrepreneur/housemaid/management/retired/selfemployed/services/student/technician/unemployed/unknown) <br/>
 job--Type of job <br/>
+(categorical: divorced/married/single/unknown ; note: 'divorced' means divorced or widowed) <br/>
 marital--Marital status of the client <br/>
 education--Education level <br/>
 default--Credit in default. <br/>